eurbs/digifab/lab3/README.md

 - run `python slicer.py [stl file path]`
 - for more options, run `python slicer.py -h` (Perimeter layers, layer height, etc)
 - Some good choices are in the samples folder, namely `samples/sphere.stl` or `samples/cube.stl`
-- Output will be the stl file name in the samples folder.
+- Output will be the stl file name in the same directory as the stl file.
 So `sphere.stl` becomes `sphere.gcode`.
-- Use http://gcode.ws to view the gcode
+- Use [http://gcode.ws](http://gcode.ws) to view the gcode

 ## Accomplishments